Colophon

 Rigorous consilience testing at scale requires holding independent data streams from climatology, agronomy, epidemiology, economic history, and long-wave cycles simultaneously - not as metaphors for each other, but as data.
 What AI adds is the ability to run this in parallel across domains without the coordination overhead of specialist teams.
 That is a genuine operational advantage.
 It is not a philosophical transformation of the method.

 The research agenda itself emerges from autonomous AI agent activity.
 The Observatory agents identify candidate signals, run validation pipelines, and surface findings without human pre-specification of what to look for.
-A human operator maintains the publication standards, applies the quality gate at the editorial stage, and decides what is released and what is killed.
-The AI is not executing a narrow brief; it is exploring a problem space within a framework designed to minimise its failure modes.
+But autonomy in setting the agenda is not autonomy in reaching a verdict.
+The verdict on any signal is not the AI’s to issue: deterministic statistical code runs the validation battery, the AI writes prose summarising results it did not itself produce, and a human operator maintains the publication standards, applies the quality gate, and decides what is released and what is killed.
+Data in, code validates, AI summarises, human approves — the same hard chain set out below, with no step the AI is trusted to skip.

 The risks this introduces are real and we document them elsewhere.
 The short version: AI systems will fabricate plausible-sounding statistics and cannot be trusted to originate original quantitative analysis.
 Our structural guard: deterministic statistical code produces the validation files; the AI writes prose summarising results it did not generate; a second-pass validator checks the handoff against the raw data; human review is required before publication.
 The critical chain is data in, code validates, AI summarises, human approves.
 We have not closed the loop in the dangerous direction.